Community Partners

 If you are interested in increasing your student interaction and connecting with our community partners, please complete the Thayne Center Advisor Interest Form.

 One of the many wonderful benefits of Salt Lake Community College is our Community Engagement Leave.
 The community engagement leave process is managed by People and Workplace Culture.
-If you have questions regarding community engagement leave, please visit the Human resources webpage or contact Jessica Doyle ( jdoyle27@slcc.edu).
+If you have questions regarding community engagement leave, please visit the Human Resources webpage or email: HR@slcc.edu, front desk: (801) 957-4210

 If you are looking for a community partner for your community engagement leave, you can visit the Community Partners list.
 You are not limited to this list, for more information about the community engagement leave benefit, please visit the community engagement leave policy and procedure.